-TOOL AND LADDER STORAGE -If Equipped
+TOOL AND LADDER STORAGE

-The roof ladder extension and various tools supplied with your coach are stored in one or more of the exterior storage compartments.
+The roof ladder extension and various tools supplied with your motorhome are stored in one or more of the exterior storage compartments.

 NOTE: Actual features and locations may vary depending on model, available equipment, and storage compartment configuration.